 Duration of course: Semester 2 ONLY - 20 SACE Credits.
 A minimum of 5 tasks to be completed for 20 SACE Credits.
+This is a Stage 1 SACE subject that can be offered to students of Year 10 and 11.

-Course Fees: Travel to Mount Hotham approx. cost \$1800 (Subject to interstate travel due to COVID-19).
+Course Fees: Travel to Mount Hotham approx. cost \$1900

-Have you ever wanted to hit the snow fields?
-Learn to ski, or snow board, make snow angels or build a snowman.
 This course provides an opportunity for you to develop a range of personal and group skills in an environment which many students would otherwise not experience.

 This course is not just a "trip to the snow" but a range of activities programmed in the lead-up and post snow trip.
 A learning environment outside school, which is very valuable in motivating you to broaden your education.
-An unfamiliar environment tests your self-reliance and enables you to develop your own identity.
+An unfamiliar environment tests your self-reliance and enables you to develop your Personal and Social Capability, in particular self management.
 It enables you to focus on your relationship with your peers and teachers.